FgBierwart/KOSTA-Toolbox/README.md

 &nbsp;

 - Finally, the Lyapunov candidate is computed with the function *Eigenfunction.m*.
 The function gives as an output the matrix of approximated eigenvectors and indicates those associated to the eigenvalues closest to the eigenvalues of the Jacobian matrix.
 See [2] for more detailed about the construction of this candidate function.
+We also refer to the documentation of the matlab function for implementation details.

 ### Validation of the Lyapunov function

 In this section, we present the two main functions used for validation.
 They are based on (i) Sum-Of-Squares (SOS) programming and (ii) a “worst case” approach combined with an adaptive grid.